I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The woman had in her possession a few halfpennies and a counterfeit sixpence.
 Holding bad coinage was a serious offence, but in her case this was overlooked.
-Her hands were soft an appeared unused to hard work and her fingernails were well looked after.
+Her hands were soft and appeared unused to hard work and her fingernails were well looked after.

-She kept pointing to herself and saying “Caraboo,” so the Mrs. Worrall decided that must be her name.
+She kept pointing to herself and saying “Caraboo,” so Mrs. Worrall decided that must be her name.
 She refused to eat meat and only drank tea or water.

 However, the Greek butler was suspicious about Caraboo and passed his concern on to Magistrate Worrall who decided to take her to nearby Bristol to be tried.

 The Mayor of Bristol, John Haythorne, was as baffled as everybody else because he could not understand a word she spoke.
-Haythorne sent her to St. Peter’s Hospital, a filthy and overcrowded place, while further enquiries were made.
+Haythorne sent her to St. Peter’s Hospital, a filthy and overcrowded place, while further inquiries were made.